Mackinac Island Vacation: Photos of Things to See and Do

-I wrote an article already on historic Fort Mackinac and the place it has in history and the Grand Hotel, the movies made there while on location and the ambiance of that majestic place with the world's longest porch.
+I wrote an article already on historic Fort Mackinac and the place it has in history.
+The Grand Hotel plus the movies made there and the ambiance of that majestic place with the world's longest porch has already been featured.

-This article shows numerous photos of what the scenery looks like and has tidbits of other information regarding how people spend time on that unique island which allows no motorized vehicles.
+This article shows numerous photos of what the scenery looks like.
+It also has tidbits of other information regarding how people spend time on that unique island which allows no motorized vehicles.

 Enjoy the photos and videos!